Chemicals Risk Assessment

 The identification of hazards, the evaluation of their risks and the putting in place of control measures to secure the health and safety of employees is a major element for managing health and safety under the Safety, Health and Welfare at Work Act, 2005.

-The Chemical Agent Regulations 2001 and 2015 point out the specific requirements necessary to complete a Chemical Agents risk assessment of the chemical agents used in the work place.
+The Chemical Agent Regulations 2001 to 2021 point out the specific requirements necessary to complete a Chemical Agents risk assessment of the chemical agents used in the work place.
 A generic assessment is unlikely to meet the requirements of the legislation.

 The Risk Assessment Steps

-- Identify the chemical hazards associated with the activity e.g. cleaning.
+- Identify the chemicals and the hazards associated with the activity e.g. cleaning.

 - Consider who might be affected and how they might be harmed.

 - Evaluate the risks - what are you doing now and what further precautions are needed?

 The first step in risk assessment is to identify the chemicals and their hazards, associated with the activity.
 A chemical inventory can be useful.
 When recording all potential chemical hazards, look beyond the obvious.
 As well as considering the use of chemical agents, look at chemicals or substances that may be produced by a process (process generated), for example welding fumes, respirable crystalline silica etc..
 Evaluate the internal transport, storage and the quantities of chemicals being stored as well as waste disposal and emergencies e.g. spill or leak.
 Consider all materials and mixtures, for example, items like glues, food stuffs, cosmetics, hair dyes, hazardous medicinal products, materials used by maintenance such as oils, gardening materials, water treatment and cleaning materials.
 It may be possible to group chemicals into specific tasks e.g. cleaning a bathroom and complete a task or activity based chemical risk assessment.